davidkarban/ansible-openssh/README.md

 TODO
 ----------------
-* Add moduli cleanup/regeneration.
-* Add allowed users/groups by AllowUsers or AllowGroup
+* Add allowed users/groups by AllowUsers or AllowGroups

 License
 -------